Frequently Asked Questions

 How will the helicopter noise be minimized?

-The helicopters will be operated in a neighbourly manner provided this can be conducted safely and effectively.
-We will be looking at what initiatives we can employ at the airport with design and procedures to reduce noise emission.
+The helicopters will be operated in a neighbourly manner as outlined in the “Fly Neighbourly” programme, provided this can be conducted safely and effectively.

 Will all the helicopter flight training be carried out at the airport?